-extend our "proxying" technique described in [7] to construct a call-graph as the component application executes.
-Upon termination, the call-graph is written to a file.
-A pruning application then reconstructs the call-graph from the file and performs the pruning algorithm.
+Our aim is to propose an algorithm that identifies these insignificant components and removes them from consideration during the optimization process.
+To accomplish this, we extend our "proxying" technique described in [7].
+Proxies are "dummy" components that are inserted between a caller and a callee component.
+The proxy traps the method invocation and turns on performance monitoring before forwarding the invocation to the actual component.
+On the completion of the invocation, the monitoring is turned off, the performance is recorded and control is returned to the caller.
+We create proxies for every component in the code and record every invocation.
+It is during this process that the call-graph is constructed.
+Each time a routine invocation is trapped, the current location in the call-graph is updated.
+If the called component does not already exist in the call-graph at this location (i.e., this is the first time that the caller component has ever called on the callee component), a new call path node is created to represent the callee component.
+Once the invoked routine has completed, several counters are updated before the current location in the call-graph is updated to point to the parent.
+In this manner a call-graph created.
+Once the monitoring phase is completed, the call-graph is written to a file.
+The pruning application then reconstructs the call-graph from the file and performs the pruning algorithm.
 Figure 1 shows the entire call graph for the simulation that we analyze (see [7] for details).
-Since a component may be invoked from multiple places i.e., it may exist on many call paths, it may appear as multiple nodes on that graph.
+Since a component may be invoked from multiple places i.e., it may exist on many call paths, it may appear on multiple nodes on that graph.
 Once this graph is created, it can be traversed, and based upon a set of rules, branches classified as insignificant can be pruned off.
 "Insignificance", in our case is decided based on the inclusive time of a component.
 The resulting graph will be an optimized core tree, that identifies the major contributors to the code assembly's global performance.
 The selection of the optimal solution can then be based upon the performance of these dominant core components.
 Any combination of pruned component instances can then be included to complete an approximately optimal global solution.